PeterJochem/Sawyer_Ping_Pong/schedule.md

 ## Week 11
-I did a lot of cleaning up of my code and documenting
+I did a lot of cleaning up of my code and documenting.
+Tried to get a vide of the arm hitting the ball but I could not get the arm to move fast enough